Thanksgiving of Horror: Production

-The run time of this episode is 24 minutes and 52 seconds, making it the longest single episode of The Simpsons ever aired.
+The run time of this episode is 24 minutes and 52 seconds, making it the longest single episode of The Simpsons ever aired, replacing Who Shot Mr. Burns?
+Part Two, after holding the record for 24 years.
 While The Great Phatsby was advertised and aired as a double-length episode three seasons earlier, it was actually produced as two separate episodes and then merged into one.
 The Fox press release for the episode stated that filmmaker Werner Herzog was going to again guest star in the episode as the character Walter Hotenhoffer, but he was not featured in the final broadcast.

 The idea of doing a Thanksgiving version of a Treehouse of Horror episode was that of executive producer Matt Selman starting with the concept of doing Apocalypto with turkeys.
 The voice cast came up with the turkey's gobble language and the producers thought it would be funnier to just have them gobble without subtitles, believing the audience knew the characters well enough to more or less understand what they were saying.
 "We wanted it to feel like if you’re a turkey, Thanksgiving is pretty much a horror movie where you’re being hunted down and slaughtered," writer Dan Vebber stated.

 The idea for the second segment was to make the audience root for the fake A.I.
 Marge over the real one and to try and cram in as many Black Mirror references and Easter eggs as possible.
 Black Mirror creator Charlie Brooker was asked to voice a social media app in the episode.
 Vebber said of the cameo, "I came up with the idea of having him voice a computer at the end to say ‘Firewall activated’ but Matt Selman lobbied for ‘social rating: falling.’
 We disagreed on this until the day we recorded the voices, which was when I came up with the ‘nosediving’ reference from the show.
 It was the perfect compromise between what we both wanted."